Skip to Content

 What causes skin irritation and itching in dogs?

-What can cause skin allergies in dogs?
+What causes skin allergies in dogs?

 Food allergies are adverse reactions to proteins or other ingredients in your dog’s food.
 If you suspect a food allergy, ask your veterinarian for a strict elimination diet to help identify the specific allergen so your dog can transition safely to food that doesn’t contain that ingredient.